janpolowinski/dswarm-temporary-docu/Code Repository Handling.md

 ## Commit Message Format

- Language to be used is English.
- The commit message format is based on typo 3's format.
+ The commit message format is based on [[typo 3's format|http://wiki.typo3.org/CommitMessage_Format_(Git)]].
 Basically, a message consists of a topic description in the first line and optional details, separated by a single blank line.

-Topic description (first line)
+Topic description (first line):
-Prefix the line with a proper tag: [BUGFIX], [IMPROVEMENT] or [TASK], followed by a reference to the corresponding JIRA issue, e.g. [DD-123].
+ * Prefix the line with a proper tag: _[BUGFIX]_, _[IMPROVEMENT]_ or _[TASK]_, followed by a reference to the corresponding JIRA issue, e.g. _[DD-123]_.
-Keep the whole line below 52 characters if possible, but below 80 in any case.
+ *Keep the whole line below 52 characters if possible, but below 80 in any case.

 Possible tags are:
-[IMPROVEMENT]: A new feature (also small additions).
+ * _[IMPROVEMENT]_: A new feature (also small additions).
 Most likely it will be an added feature, but it could also be removed.
-[BUGFIX]: A fix for a bug.
+ * _[BUGFIX]_: A fix for a bug.
-[TASK]: Anything not covered by the above categories, e.g. coding style cleanup.
+ * _[TASK]_: Anything not covered by the above categories, e.g. coding style cleanup.

 Additionally other flags might be added under certain circumstances:

-[!!!]: Breaking change.
+* _[!!!]_: Breaking change.
 After this patch, something works differently than before and the user / admin / developer will have to change something.
 If used, tag must be the first one to not be overseen.
-[DB]: Something has changed in the database definition and requires a database reset after merging.
+* _[DB]_: Something has changed in the database definition and requires a database reset after merging.
-[CONF]: Some configuration changed.
+* _[CONF]_: Some configuration changed.
 That could be a changed default value, a new setting or the removal of some setting that used to exist.
-[WIP]: Work In Progress.
-Not to be committed to upstream, must be rebased before merge request.
+* _[WIP]_: Work In Progress.
+Not to be committed to upstream, must be rebased before pull request.

 Example message:

     [!!!][DB][BUGFIX][DD-567] fix schema inconsistencies

     Fix relational database schema inconsistencies.
 Some attribute namings of n:m relationships are inverted.

     When merging this fix, one needs to reset the database and manually remove the renamed tables:
     DROP TABLE IF EXISTS attributes_attribute_paths;
     DROP TABLE IF EXISTS attribute_paths_schemas;

 (The message describes a database bug fix, as described in JIRA issue DD-567, that alters the schema.
 It therefore causes others to take extra precaution when merging since a reset of the db is required.)

-Code clean-up
+## Code clean-up

 Use separate clean-up commits if you clean-up a lot of code.
 Do not mix clean-ups with feature implementation, bug fixes etc. within one commit.
 This makes it easier to understand changesets and (more or less) ignore clean-up commits when reviewing a merge request and understanding the changes in commits later on.
 For eclipse IDE, please use the following configurations dswarm_cleanup_eclipse.xml (Window > Preferences > Java > Code Style > Clean Up > Import... )